47 per cent COVID-19 deaths in India aged below 60 years: Centre

 On an average, 11,36,000 tests are being conducted on a daily basis.

-The health secretary further informed that 14 states and Union territories have a higher tests per million figure and a lower positivity rate than the national average.
+The health secretary further informed that 14 states and Union territories have a higher test per million figure and a lower positivity rate than the national average.

 "Although the positivity rate is declining, it is very important to maintain the high numbers and level of testing," he said.